 To give yourself the best chance at securing a feature, be sure to reach out to the media companies that are most closely associated with your brand’s niche.

-In their book Free PR, authors and public relations experts Cameron Herold and Adrian Salamunovic stated, "A good story angle that will grab both a journalist's and an audience's attention will make you stand out.
-Is timely and offers new or interesting information.
+In their book Free PR, authors and public relations experts, Cameron Herold and Adrian Salamunovic, writes, "A good story angle that will grab both a journalists' and an audience's attention, will make you stand out; is timely, and offers new or interesting information.

 So, let’s break down how to answer the three angle questions that Cameron and Adrian posed: